sergbbb/open-balena-dashboard/README.md

 This is UI for OpenBalena project: https://www.balena.io/open/

+#### OpenBalena supported devices: Raspberry Pi family, the Intel NUC, the NVIDIA Jetson TX2, and the balenaFin

 ## Install OpenBalena + OpenBalena Dashboard

-#### OpenBalena supported devices: Raspberry Pi family, the Intel NUC, the NVIDIA Jetson TX2, and the balenaFin

-!!
-To access boxes via SSH, you need to add a public SSH key to the project immediately after creating the project.
-So that all newly created boxes have this key in their config !!

-Create subdomains openbalena.mydomain.com, *.openbalena.mydomain.com and configure on server IP
+#### Create subdomains openbalena.mydomain.com, *.openbalena.mydomain.com and configure on server IP

 **1. Install and run OpenBalena using this manual:** https://www.balena.io/open/docs/getting-started/.
 Set Docker CE to restart automatically and edit config/docker-compose.yml, add: